Optimal Portfolio Choice with Cross-Impact Propagators: Numerical Illustrations

 \subsection{Numerical scheme}

 A major advantage of the operator formulas appearing in Theorem~\ref{thm:stochastic} is their ease of implementation.
-One possibility is the use of the so-called Nyström method to discretize the operators, and the method described in Section 5.1 of \cite{abijaber2022optimal} for the single asset case can be readily adapted to our multi-asset setting.
+One possibility is the use of the so-called Nyström method to discretize the operators, and the method described in Section 5.1 of \cite{abijaber2022optimal} for the single-asset case can be readily adapted to our multi-asset setting.

 For completeness, we briefly describe the numerical implementation for deterministic signals as in Corollary~\ref{thm:deterministic}.

 Fix $N$ assets, $n\in \mathbb N$ and a partition $0=t_0<t_1<t_2<\ldots<t_n=T$ of $[0,T]$ as well as a propagator matrix in the form~\eqref{eq:Aphi}.
 We set $\Delta t \vcentcolon= T/n$.